LGBTQ community: Terminology

 LGBT, or GLBT, is an initialism that stands for lesbian, gay, bisexual, and transgender.
-In use since the 1990s, the term is an adaptation of the initialism LGB, which was used to replace the term gay - when referring to the community as a whole - beginning in various forms largely in the early 1990s.
+In use since the 1990s, the term is an adaptation of the initialism LGB, which was used to replace the term gay – when referring to the community as a whole – beginning in various forms largely in the early 1990s.
+Terms, such as LGBTQ, are needed to foster inclusiveness for people in the community.The term LGBTQ is an umbrella term, especially crucial as the amount of terms continue to rise.

-While the movement had always included all LGBT people, the one-word unifying term in the 1950s through the early 1980s was gay (see Gay liberation).
-Throughout the 1970's and '80s, a number of groups with lesbian members, and pro-feminist politics, preferred the more representative, lesbian and gay.
+While the movement had always included all LGBTQ people, the one-word unifying term in the 1950s through the early 1980s was gay (see Gay liberation).
+Throughout the 1970s and '80s, a number of groups with lesbian members, and pro-feminist politics, preferred the more representative, lesbian and gay.
 By the early nineties, as more groups shifted to names based on lesbian, gay, bisexual, and transgender (LGBT), queer was also increasingly reclaimed as a one-word alternative to the ever-lengthening string of initials, especially when used by radical political groups, some of which had been using "queer" since the '80s.

 The initialism, as well as common variants such as LGBTQ, have been adopted into the mainstream in the 1990s as an umbrella term for use when labeling topics about sexuality and gender identity.
 For example, the LGBT Movement Advancement Project termed community centers, which have services specific to those members of the LGBT community, as "LGBT community centers" in comprehensive studies of such centers around the United States.

 The initialism LGBT is intended to emphasize a diversity of sexuality and gender identity-based cultures.
 It may refer to anyone who is non-heterosexual or non-cisgender, instead of exclusively to people who are lesbian, gay, bisexual, or transgender.
 Recognize this inclusion as a popular variant that adds the letter Q for those who identify as queer or are questioning their sexual identity; LGBTQ has been recorded since 1996.

+Disagreement between what precise wording is best is still present in 2023.
+Some propose adding more letters to make the participation of those groups explicit.
+Detractors of this approach argue that adding letters implicitly excludes others or makes for worse branding.

+Terminology has changed do to the changes in gender.
+The introduction of new terms to encompass new concepts has been the cause the creation of new terms.
+These changes in terminology can lead to difficulties in building educationally libraries making it harder for people to reach valuable information.